nismod/smif/docs/concepts.rst

 variants are selected.

-If a model parameter is not provided by any narrative, **smif** will fall back to providing the default value for that parameter, as defined by its :class:`~smif.metadata.spec.Spec`.
+If a model parameter is not provided by any narrative, **smif** will fall back to providing the default value for that parameter, as defined by its spec.

 Dependencies
 ------------

 A dependency represents the link between a data source and the place it is required.
-For example, a simulation model input might depend on the output of another simulation model, or on data from a scenario.
+A simulation model input might depend on the output of another simulation model, or on data from a scenario.

+**smif** won't do any data processing behind the scenes, so dependencies can only link inputs and outputs where the metadata match exactly on units, dtype and dimensions.
+It is okay for names and suggested ranges not to match.
+For example, a model providing 'regional_gva' can be happily be connected to an input called 'rGVA' as long as the rest of the spec matches.

 Adaptors